glsaaved/protractor-cucumber/README.md

 Specifies a properties object; stick whatever you like in there
 ### desiredCapabilities
 Desired Capabilities passed to Selenium; Arbitrary object whose keys are capability names.
 Is merged with capabilites created for `browser` or can be used instead of `browser`.
+### uniqueBrowser
+Specify if all scenarios are running in a different instance of 'browser'(false) or just in a unique 'browser' (true)

+##Important:
+If you use the uniqueBrowser feature, the last scenario in the features needs the tag `@final`, with this clean the resources and the instance of webdriver